 Yet, with all that, no thought appears to have ever been given into turning Manning, who was never more than an adequate hitter, into a full-time pitcher.
 After the 1876 season, in fact, he was loaned by Boston to Cincinnati in a unique transaction for its time and seldom appeared in the box thereafter.
 In his 13 pitching appearances in 1877-78 he posted a 1-4 record with just one save and an ERA of 8.48 that was nearly double that of any other pitcher who worked more than 20 innings in that time frame.
 Earlier Manning had earned a reputation for violating the then-extant rule that required underhand pitching, and it may well be that the rest of the league simply caught up with him once other pitchers acquired the knack of throwing undetected from a higher position and were able to do so with more velocity.

 In 1883 Manning returned to the majors as the right fielder of the new Philadelphia NL entry.
 There he was reunited with Harry Wright, who became the Quakers manager in 1884.
 It was not a happy reunion, however, as the two engaged in acrimonious offseason battles over salary, with Wright publicly denigrating Manning’s fielding and baserunning.
 Manning’s defenders replied by suggesting that if Wright valued Manning so lightly he might just as well release him, but Manning remained the Philadelphia right fielder through 1885.
 At the tag end of the 1884 season he enjoyed his major-league career highlight on October 9 in a game at Chicago when he became the first member of a visiting team to hit three home runs in a game.
-His three circuit blasts off John Clarkson at the White Stockings’ tiny Lake Front Park were all but for naught as the Quakers suffered a 19-7 shellacking.
+(His three circuit blasts off John Clarkson at the White Stockings’ tiny Lake Front Park were all but for naught as the Quakers suffered a 19-7 shellacking.
+The 12-run deficit remains the largest ever by a team in which one of its players went deep three times in the contest.)

 Just before the start of the 1886 season, Manning escaped Wright at last when he was waived out of the NL and acquired by Baltimore, the American Association’s perennial cellar dweller.
 Manning batted only .223 for Billy Barnie’s Orioles, but with an exceptionally weak ballclub playing in a park that heavily favored pitchers, he led the team’s qualifiers in hits, total bases, batting, slugging, and on-base percentage.
 Nevertheless, he was released after the season, probably because of his diminished speed and weakened fielding; his 1.32 range factor was the lowest that year among all outfielders in both major leagues in a minimum of 100 games.
 His major-league coda occurred on October 14, 1886, at Philadelphia when he played right field and went 0-for-4 in a 5-1 loss to the Athletics’ Cyclone Miller.